kai-tub/usbip-wrapper/README.md

 the host/client.
 See the [Arch Linux USB/IP documentation](https://wiki.archlinux.org/title/USB/IP)
 for some pointers.
 If you are using NixOS, see the [NixOS Module](#nixos-module) section!

-After adding adding the compiled binary to your `PATH` or after running `cargo install` you can simply view the CLI documentation with `--help`:
+After adding the compiled binary to your `PATH` or after running `cargo install` you can simply view the CLI documentation with `--help`:

 ```